 GROUCHO: "Well, we can't support both.
 Tomorrow we start tearing down the college."

-COLLEGE OFFICIALS: "But, professor, where will the
+COLLEGE OFFICIALS: "But, professor, where will the students sleep?"

 GROUCHO: "Where they always sleep – in the classroom!"

 Some critics say "Duck Soup," is one of the greatest comedies ever made.
 Groucho is the leader of a country called Freedonia.
 He declares war on a nearby country.
 The movie makes fun of war, diplomats and dictators.